-If I were to ask you where does Jesus rank among your daily priorities, how would you respond?
-Would your first impulse be to give a “spiritual” answer—that is, to say what you think you’re supposed to say as a Christian—or would you reply with what you know in your heart to be true?
+If I were to ask you where Jesus ranks among your life’s priorities, what would be your response?
+Would your first impulse be to give a “spiritual” answer?
+That is, would you be inclined to say what you think you’re supposed to say as a Christian?
+Or would you respond with what you know in your heart to be true?

-These questions aren’t in any way meant to be presumptive or accusatory.
+Those questions are in no way meant to be presumptive or accusatory.
 Not at all.
 The truth is none of us, including yours truly, consistently gives Christ the rightful place He deserves in our life.
-In fact, if we were honest, most of us would have to admit that we are so preoccupied with worldly attentions and concerns that thoughts of God rarely cross our minds—until we need Him (Matt.
+In fact, if we were honest, most of us would have to admit that we are so preoccupied with the concerns and attentions of this world that thoughts of God rarely cross our minds—until we need Him, that is (Matt.
 15:8).

-Since the Garden of Eden his modus operandi—that we exchange the truth of God for a lie—has not changed nor wavered.
-And why should it since it has served him so well for so long?
+Since the Garden of Eden, Satan’s modus operandi—that we exchange the truth of God for a lie—has not wavered or altered.
+And why should he change his strategy since it has served him so well for so long?
 As Jonathan Edwards said, “The devil can counterfeit all the saving operations and graces of the Spirit of God.”
 Conversely, A.W.
-Pink said that, “Satan is not an initiator, but an imitator.”
+Pink said that “Satan is not an initiator, but an imitator.”

 It was on the battlefield of his mind that the apostle Paul, a man who, under the inspiration of the Spirit of God wrote nearly thirty percent of the New Testament, engaged in spiritual combat with the one who is the enemy of all believers in Christ.
 Paul acknowledged this struggle in Romans 7:21-25, where he confesses: